Vladimir Putin, Kim Jong Un and other world leaders who have not acknowledged a Biden win

 Russian President Vladimir Putin

-Kremlin spokesman Dmitry Peskov said no statement of congratulations was to be offered, because “there will be certain legal proceedings which were announced by the incumbent president.”
+Kremlin spokesman Dmitry Peskov said no statement of congratulations was to be offered because “there will be certain legal proceedings which were announced by the incumbent president.”

 The decision to hold off could foreshadow frosty relations between Biden and Putin.
 Their ties are already strained by allegations, which the Kremlin denied, that Russia was behind pro-Trump disinformation campaigns ahead of the 2016 and 2020 elections.